dickansj/MasterYourPPE/README.md

 # Master Your PPE
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dickansj/MasterYourPPE/issues) [![Netlify Status](https://api.netlify.com/api/v1/badges/1a542d0d-b04b-4aba-8f0d-5785aba0d5b9/deploy-status)](https://app.netlify.com/sites/masteryourppe/deploys)

-> This repository contains resources for [MasterYourPPE](https://MasterYourPPE.com/), a design project aimed at developing and sharing solutions for better personal protective equipment (PPE).
+> This repository contains resources for [MasterYourPPE](https://MasterYourPPE.com/), a design project aimed at developing and sharing simple, scalable solutions for better personal protective equipment (PPE).
 It is built using the [Academic theme](https://sourcethemes.com/academic/) for [Hugo](https://gohugo.io/) and deployed on [Netlify](https://www.netlify.com/).

 ## Our Vision
 *As we begin to transition from sheltering in place to the gradual reopening of businesses and public spaces, we aim to develop and distribute **easily scalable PPE designs** and simple safe-usage guidelines for the public in order to **protect and educate** the community.*